Tavannes Watch Co., Schwöb Frères and CymaCopyright © David Boettcher 2005 - 2023 all rights reserved.

 The Submarine watch is made water tight by having a screw back and screw bezel fitted with gaskets, and a waterproof gland seal in the pendant, the tube on the side of the case where the stem, the shaft connected to the crown, enters the case.
 This is the area that watchmakers found most difficult to seal.
 In the Submarine watch this seal was effected by a gland that was compressed against a smooth section of the stem by a gland nut.

-The Submarine watch was advertised for sale during the Great War by Brook and Son, one of Edinburgh's foremost jewellers at the time who, in the 1916/17 Edinburgh & Leith Post Office Directory announced that they were "Goldsmiths to H.M.
+The Submarine watch was made by Tavannes and advertised for sale during World War One by Brook and Son, Edinburgh's foremost jewellers at the time who, in the 1916/17 Edinburgh & Leith Post Office Directory announced that they were “Goldsmiths to H.M.
 The King, H.R.H.
-Princess Louise, The King's Bodyguard for Scotland (the Royal Company of Archers), watch and clock makers, ..."
+Princess Louise, The King's Bodyguard for Scotland (the Royal Company of Archers), watch and clock makers, ...”

-The advert by Brook and Son reproduced here for one of these Submarine wristwatches is from May 1916 in the middle of the Great War.
+The advert by Brook and Son reproduced here for one of these Submarine wristwatches is from May 1916 in the middle of World War One.
 No details of the manufacturer are given.
 This is one of the earliest adverts I have found for the Submarine wristwatch, and the first with a picture of the watch.
 The earliest advert I have seen is dated 15 April 1916.
 Brook and Son advertised that they were the sole agents for the watch.
+However, there is evidence that the first Submarine watches were delivered in 1915.

-At the outbreak of the Great War the British Royal Navy Submarine Service was rather looked down upon by regular sailors in surface ships.
-The first Royal Navy submarine had only been taken into service in 1901.
-The designs of the boats had been slowly developed before the war, but they were limited in endurance and capability.
+At the outbreak of World War One, the British Royal Navy Submarine Service was rather looked down upon by regular sailors in surface ships.
+The first Royal Navy submarine had been taken into service in 1901.
+The designs of the boats (submarines are always called boats) had been slowly developed before the war, but they were limited in endurance and capability.
 It required particularly resilient individuals to sail these underdeveloped and unproven machines on the high seas, plunging below the cold waters of the North Sea or the Atlantic, or even under the warmer but no less dangerous waters of the Mediterranean.

 Images by permission © Richard Edwards